Sex Therapy Video Series

 Have you ever had a discussion of sex and religion and felt pulled apart internally?
 Have you ever wondered if you could be sexual and religious at the same time?
 Have you ever been put in the position where you had to choose between acting out sexually in a safe, fun and experimental way or being religious with your sexual activity limited to marriage and procreation?
 Have you ever felt spiritual, but not religious?
 In your religious tradition, if any, did you have positive sexuality education that helped you work through feelings about masturbation, homosexuality, pre-marital heterosexual sex, or safer sex techniques or were you told what you had to feel?

-from the beginning of modern religions.
+These are not new questions.
+Most of them have been asked in one way or another from the beginning of modern religions.
 It is difficult to be in a conversation about sexuality without religion coming up or in a conversation about religion without sexuality coming up as a topic.
 The two go together, yet I am told over and over again by religionists, sexologists and lay people that the topic of sexuality and religion is irreconcilable.
 My experience, as both a sexologist and a theologian, is that theologians do not trust sexologists, sexologists are suspicious of theologians, and the lay public is totally confused about both fields.
 This book attempts to address the importance of reconciling these difficult, but important, areas of human experience.

 “Every person involved in organized religion should read this book.
 Stayton recounts the challenges and barriers that religious institutions have faced in addressing sexuality in a meaningful and helpful way.
 It's time for religious institutions to recognize that sexuality is a fundamental aspect of being human and is expressed in many diverse ways that need to be celebrated and affirmed.”